 Second.
 Question all photography tips & advice you ever read and don't get too obsessed by what others say or what you read on the internet.
 Not everything is black & white in photography.
 Are you happy with the results you get now?
 Good!

-Do you want to know how to improve your travel photography or set the bar even higher and become a professional travel photographer?
+Do you want to know how to improve your travel photography techniques or set the bar even higher and become a professional travel photographer?
 Even better but no one owns the absolute truth on making pictures... most of it is just honest personal advice.

 Let me know what you think in the comments!